Arthur Erickson: Museum of Anthropology at the University of British Columbia (Vancouver, BC)

 The Museum of Anthropology was built in 1976, as an inclusion to the campus at the University of British Columbia.
 It houses artifacts and exhibits from world cultures, with an emphasis on Pacific Northwest cultures and the First Nations of British Columbia.
 This building blends methods of reinforced concrete and the traditional post-and-beam construction to articulate the structure.
 Oversized beams evoke a monumental feeling in many of Erickson's projects, calling on the size and scale of the trees found in the surrounding context.
-It is well known for Erickson’s use of concrete piers and large stretches of glass.
+It is well known for Erickson's use of concrete piers and large stretches of glass.
 By using concrete beams to represent de-materialized logs and opening up the main atrium through expanses of glass, Erickson refers to the traditional notion of post-and-beam construction while integrating these characteristics into a modernist building.
 The structure sits on a promontory facing the ocean and mountains.
 The landscape of the site was particularly important, as Erickson wanted to depict the connection between indigenous Pacific Northwest cultures to the land.
 He and Oberlander studied the landscapes of Haida Gwaii, with its totem poles standing on mounds covered with wild grasses and surrounded by forest.
 A seed expert provided the correct plantings of indigenous grasses and flowers, fallen logs were left in situ, a gravel pond was created to reflect the mountains and sky, and mounds of earth were used to both muffle traffic and create the sense of hills rolling to the ocean.
 The university describes the museum as: ..."a total work of art, expressing a convergence of the site, building, collection and the performances and ceremonies that take place there."

 Robson Square (Vancouver, BC)

-Built in Vancouver in 1979 as a large civic center, Erickson’s design included waterfalls, a roof garden, several plazas, and stairs with ramps integrated within.
+Built in Vancouver in 1979 as a large civic center, Erickson's design for Robson Square included waterfalls, a roof garden, several plazas, and stairs with ramps integrated within.
 This complex is one of the few in North America that integrates everything from public space and landscape to a set of surrounding buildings, spanning from the art gallery to the law courts.
-As time goes on, more additions are being created that seem to contrast the original intent of the design.
-Glass barriers were installed near the waterfall, preventing people from getting close to it, as well as on the edges of planters to prevent people from being able to sit on them.
+Many changes have been made to the square since it was first built, and some complain that certain changes conflict with the intent of the original design.
+For example, glass barriers have been installed near the waterfall, preventing people from getting close to it, and barriers have also been installed on the edges of planters to stop people from sitting on them.
 It has also since lost the outdoor restaurants, cinema, and large auditorium that once existed on the site.
 On the design of the roof garden, Erickson was assisted by his former student, architect Bing Thom; the landscape architect on Robson Square was Cornelia Oberlander.